Upcoming Event:

 Apple, Inc. v.
 Samsung Electronics Co., Ltd., CAFC (2012), N.D.
 CA (2012)

 Be careful when using “each”.
 It can mean “every”, and it should be clear to the reader whether it means each of a particular set of items, or whether it encompasses each item in the entire apparatus.
+Here, “each” was intended to mean “each of a few modules in a cell phone”, but was deemed to encompass every module in the cell phone.

 USP 8,086,604 (filed 2004)